joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/26/world/canada/mayor-toronto-election.html?searchResultPosition=5

 **Belgium Was Out of Hurdlers.
 So a Shot-Putter Agreed to Run.**\
-`Jolien Boumkwo’s 100-meter hurdles debut was not a joke or a stunt.
-Her team needed the points in a European meet.`\
+`Jolien Boumkwo’s 100-meter hurdles debut was not a stunt.
+Her team needed the points, and she volunteered.`\
 https://nytimes.com/2023/06/26/sports/olympics/belgium-hurdles-jolien-boumkwo.html?searchResultPosition=6

 **A 36-Hour Rebellion in Russia**\